LucasWanJZ/Blade-Of-Honor/README.md

 - instruction sheet at Game Start ✅
 - Bug : does not work properly on Google Chrome or Microsoft Edge ✅
 - Bug : clicking will speed up the timer ✅
+- Bug : Players stucked at the border after getting attacked or pushed ✅
 - improve game mechanics (Recovery, Stagger, Punish)
 - Second Attack